-- To provide excellent educational programs which are responsive to the community. - To create an intellectually stimulating environment for students, faculty, and staff. - To contribute to the community's well-being through faculty, staff, and student service. - To stimulate a climate of quality enhanced improvement.
+- · To provide excellent educational programs which are responsive to the community. - To create an intellectually stimulating environment for students, faculty, and staff. - To contribute to the community's well-being through faculty, staff and student services. - To stimulate a climate of quality enhancement.